-O ojectives Strategies Major activities - To introduce Pneumococcal vaccine in 2012 and rotavirus vaccine in 2013 and achieve 95% pneumococcal3 and 9.
+Objectives Strategies Major activities 9.
 Submit new vaccines application 10.Conduct cold chain assessment 11.Train of health workers on new vaccine 12.Advocacy and social mobilization about the new vaccines 13.Revise the recording and reporting formats 22.Submit application for PCV and rotavirus vaccines introduction 23.Conduct training of all health workers on new vaccines 24.Conduct advocacy to the decision makers, social mobilization including media to the community about new vaccines.
-25.Revise the recoding and reporting formats to include the new vaccines 26.Make budget available for co-financing 27.Introduce pneumococcal and rotavirus vaccines 28.Monitor the introduction of new vaccines regularly 29.Conduct post-introduction evaluation six months to one year after introduction 30.Conduct impact assessment of the new vaccines three years after introduction 8.
-To introduce booster dose for DPT and measles at 15 months of age and hepatitis B foe newborns 14.Introduce measles and DPT vaccination at 15 months of age and hepatitis B for newborns 31.Conduct DPT and measles vaccination activities for 15 months old children 32.Introduce hepatitis B vaccination for new born 33.Sensitize the care takers to bring their children for the booster dose 34.Monitor the coverage with other immunization services 8.2 Advocacy and communication and reach all villages by 2012 15.Advocacy meetings and visits to the decision makers including the traditional and religious leaders Use electronic and print media for community mobilization 16.Training of health workers on interpersonal communication skills 17.Advocacy meeting with Ministry of Finance 37.Prepare radio and TV messages and transmit regularly.
-38.Prepare posters and leaflets to promote immunization 39.Conduct advocacy visit to ministry of finance for better commitment and financial contribution for immunization
+25.Revise the recoding and reporting formats to include the new vaccines 26.Make budget available for co-financing 27.Introduce pneumococcal and rotavirus vaccines 28.Monitor the introduction of new vaccines regularly 29.Conduct post-introduction evaluation six months to one year after introduction 30.Conduct impact assessment of the new vaccines three years after introduction To introduce booster dose for DPT and measles at 15 months of age and hepatitis E foe newborns 31.Conduct DPT and measles vaccination activities for 15 months old children 32.Introduce hepatitis B vaccination for new born 33.Sensitize the care takers to bring their children for the booster dose 34.Monitor the coverage with other immunization services

+8.2 Advocacy and communication

+9. To improve awareness of the community by conducting mobilization using multiple strategies and reach all villages by 2012 10.To increase political commitment and the decision makers including the traditional and religious leaders Use electronic and print media for community mobilization 16.Training of health workers on 37.Prepare radio and TV messages and transmit regularly.
+38.Prepare posters and leaflets to promote immunization 39.Conduct advocacy visit to ministry of finance for better commitment and financial contribution for immunization --- -- ---

-Objectives Strategies Major activities financial contribution of the government for vaccination 10% annually starting 2011 8.3 Logistics and v vaccine management rate of vaccines: BCG to 50%, measles to 25%, OPV and TT to all health facilities 19.Mobilize the community to utilize the service 40.Implement stock card and monitor its utilization regularly 41.Implement multi dose open vial policy for OPV and TT in all health facilities 42.Implement first expiry first out policy for all vaccines 43.Prepare emergency contingency plan in case of refrigerator failure storage space to 22.Replace old cold chain equipment 23.Facilitate refresher training of health workers on AEFI surveillance and monitoring 44.Procure two cold rooms 45.Replace old cold chain equipment 46.Regular maintenance of cold chain equipment 47.Procure spare parts for cold chain equipment 48.Facilitate training of health workers for regular maintenance of cold chain equipment 49.Update inventory of cold chain equipment monthly 50.Facilitate training of health workers on AEFI 51.Include AEFI in the regular supervision checklists and review meeting.
+Objectives Strategies Major activities financial contribution of the government for vaccination 10% annually starting 2011 8.3 Logistics and vaccine management rate of vaccines: BCG to 50%, measles to 25%, OPV and TT to all health facilities 19.Mobilize the community to utilize the service 40.Implement stock card and monitor its utilization regularly 41.Implement multi dose open vial policy for OPV and TT in all health facilities 42.Implement first expiry first out policy for all vaccines 43.Prepare emergency contingency plan in case of refrigerator failure 12.To expand the cold storage space to accommodate the new vaccines by 2012 13.To replace old cold chain equipments based on inventory by 2011 and beyond 22.Replace old cold chain equipment23.Facilitate refresher training of health workers on AEFI surveillance and monitoring 44.Procure two cold rooms 45.Replace old cold chain equipment 46.Regular maintenance of cold chain equipment 47.Procure spare parts for cold chain equipment 48.Facilitate training of health workers for regular maintenance of cold chain equipment 49.Update inventory of cold chain equipment monthly 50.Facilitate training of health workers on AEFI 51.Include AEFI in the regular supervision checklists and review meeting.
 14.To strengthen AEFI surveillance